 Don’t underestimate the power of a classic Swedish massage for back pain, especially if your discomfort is linked to stress or general muscle fatigue.
 This technique uses smooth, long strokes with light-to-medium pressure to warm up muscle tissue and release tension.
 One of the key benefits of a Swedish massage is its ability to improve blood flow.
 Better circulation brings more oxygen and nutrients to your muscles, which helps them heal and recover.
 It also calms the nervous system, making it an excellent choice for melting away the stress that often settles in our backs and shoulders.

-Trigger Point: Releasing targeted knots
+Trigger Point: Pinpointing and Releasing Knots

 Have you ever had a specific, tender spot in your back that sends pain to another area when you press on it?
 That’s likely a trigger point.
 Trigger point therapy focuses on identifying and releasing these tight knots within the muscle fibers.
 Your therapist will apply direct, sustained pressure to the trigger point until the tension releases.
 This process can deactivate the knot, alleviating both localized pain and the referred pain it causes in other parts of your body.
 It’s a highly targeted approach that can provide significant relief for stubborn, specific pain points that other massage services might not fully address.